'Most precious thing': Video shows last moments before missile kills Liza, 4

 After the explosion, the mother and daughter went in different directions.
 Iryna, 33, went into a hospital's intensive care unit while Liza went to a morgue.

-"She remembered that she was reaching for her daughter, and Liza was already dead," Iryna's aunt, Tetiana Dmytrysyna, told The Associated Press on Friday.
+"She remembered that she was reaching for her daughter, and Liza was already dead," Iryna's aunt, Tetiana Dmytrysyna, told the Associated Press on Friday.
 "The mother was robbed of the most precious thing she had."

 Shortly before the explosion, Dmytrieva had posted a video on social media showing her daughter straining to reach the handlebars to push her own stroller, happily walking through Vinnytsia, wearing the denim jacket and white pants, her hair decorated with a barrette.
 Another video on social media showed the little girl twirling in a lavender dress in a field of lavender.